MagaluCloud/magalu/mgc/cli/docs/kubernetes/nodepool/create.md

                                           - Must start with an alphabetic character
-                                          - Must end with an alphanumeric character (required) --replicas integer                  Number of replicas of the nodes in the node pool. (required) --tags array(string)                List of tags applied to the node pool.
+                                          - Must end with an alphanumeric character (required) --replicas integer                  Number of replicas of the nodes in the node pool. (required) (default 1) --tags array(string)                List of tags applied to the node pool.
     --taints array(object)              Property associating a set of nodes.
                                         Use --taints=help for more details